CycloneAwakening/SWGAwakening/README.md

 ### Windows - Public Release
 - Create a [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
 - In Windows, set an Environmental variable in PowerShell with the following command, replacing "YOUR_TOKEN" with the token you generated above: `[Environment]::SetEnvironmentVariable("GH_TOKEN","YOUR_TOKEN","User")` - You may need to restart after running this.
-- `npm pack` - Pack the applications
-- `npm run-script build-win` - Build applications and publish draft to release of your applications repo.
+- `npm run-script deploy-win` - Build applications and publish draft to release of your application's repo.

 ### Windows - Local Build
-- In `package.json` - Change `"build-win": "build --win --ia32 -p always",` to `"build-win": "build --win --ia32",`
-- `npm pack` - Pack the applications
 - `npm run-script build-win` - Build applications and publish draft to release of your applications repo.
 - Inside of the `/dist` directory should an executable with your application.